-Yes, eligible applicants must be seniors.
+Yes, eligible applicants must be seniors or equivalent for international schools.
 It is never too early, however, to start building a portfolio of work examples.
 That can start at any time.

 Is this contest only for those majoring in journalism or related field for college?

 Can a candidate skip entering the state contest and apply only for the national contest?